MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-weblogic-webapp-authentication-azure-ad-b2c.md

 (These instructions assume you have installed WebLogic and set up some server domain)

-Before you can deploy to WebLogic, you need to make some configuration changes in the sample itself and (re)build the package:
+Before you can deploy to WebLogic, you need to make some configuration changes in the sample itself and build or rebuild the package:

 1. In the sample there is likely an *application.properties* or *authentication.properties* file where you configured the client ID, tenant, redirect URL, etc.